Are you looking for places to visit in Japan? This is one of my favorite countries in the world, and it has so much to offer.

 Most people probably don’t think about tropical islands when Japan is mentioned, but Okinawa is truly a tropical paradise.
 The prefecture consists of several islands where each has its own unique identity.

 Okinawa is also one of the blue zones on Earth, where humans have the longest lifespan.
-Some of the most famous islands are Ishigaki, Miyakojima, Okinawa, Kerama islands, and Kume island.
+Some of the most famous islands are Ishigaki, Miyakojima, Okinawa, Kerama islands, and Kume Island.

 In the past, this was a part of the Ryukyu kingdom.
+This is also where you can get the famous ice cream with Okinawan salt.

 Another famous site is Mount Fuji, which is famous for being the highest point in Japan, and also for the beautiful five lakes.